forjobs/RamanSystem/README.md

 ![selectdata interface](https://github.com/forjobs/RamanSystem/blob/master/selectdata%20interface.jpg)

-Example data file is provided in the sample.txt.
+Example data file is provided by the *.txt in the folder "data".

 ## Features ##
 Here are some of the features of the Raman Processing program: